How extreme weather affects your electric car range

 The added bonus is that you’ll save all that time you used to spend scraping ice off your windows and waiting for the car to get warm.
 The car simply does it while you are eating breakfast, or hitting the snooze button one last time.

+A: Ineivitably, yes it does.
 With petrol or diesel power, keeping warm inside is pretty easy.
 The engine generates heat which is easily piped into the living quarters.
 With electric cars, the batteries and motors are so efficient that they don’t generate a lot of heat.
 Certainly not enough to keep you warm on a cold morning.

 Using the car’s heater is a pretty inefficient use of your electricity.
 If you think about it, you don’t get many battery-operated heaters to use around the home as it’d take an awful lot of AAs to warm anything.
-So our advice is to try and heat yourself rather than the empty space around you.
+Some cars have a heat pump fitted, which is much more efficient at creating heat, so if you are worried about your range or live somewhere which is often chilly (such as the Highlands) then look out for cars which have one fitted,

 By this we mean you’re better off turning down the car’s main heater and cranking the heated seats and steering wheel up if you have them.
 Likewise, if you have a heated windscreen – use that rather than the blower to defrost.